 Bruno and Shmuel become friends almost instantly.
 There is a sharp contrast in the life of Bruno and Shmuel and it is depicted in a heartbreaking way.
 Bruno is living in a big house with his family and has access to all necessities.
 While Shmuel lives in the concentration camp in terrible conditions.
 It was difficult for me to read the dialogues for Shmuel.
 This little boy has been through so much and seen things no 9-year-old should see.
 Bruno doesn’t understand Shmuel’s world but he feels bad for him.
 Their friendship is so innocent, Bruno sneaks food out of his house because he realizes Shmuel is very thin and sickly.

 Even though the book is targeted for younger audiences, it is recommended for readers of all ages.
-I might not read the book again because I don’t think I’ll be able to but it is a must read.
-Now that I have read the book, I am going to see the movie based on it.
+I might not read the book again because I don’t think I’ll be able to but it is a must-read.

 *Get a copy by clicking on the book cover above.